Intro to Ethereum

 In practice, participants don’t write new code every time they want to request a computation on the EVM.
 Rather, application developers upload programs (reusable snippets of code) into EVM storage, and then users make requests for the execution of these code snippets with varying parameters.
 We call the programs uploaded to and executed by the network smart contracts.

-At a very basic level, you can think of a smart contract like a sort of vending machine: a script which, when called with certain parameters, performs some actions or computation if certain conditions are satisfied.
+At a very basic level, you can think of a smart contract like a sort of vending machine: a script that, when called with certain parameters, performs some actions or computation if certain conditions are satisfied.
 For example, a simple vendor smart contract could create and assign ownership of a digital asset if the caller sends ether to a specific recipient.

 Any developer can create a smart contract and make it public to the network, using the blockchain as its data layer, for a fee paid to the network.
 Any user can then call the smart contract to execute its code, again for a fee paid to the network.